Ala Kheir: Biography and artistic career

+Reception

-Ala Kheir's photographs have been published by The Guardian, Brownbook magazine, Dubai, or the World Architecture Community.
+Kheir's photographs have been published by The Guardian, Brownbook magazine in Dubai, and the World Architecture Community.
 In 2020, his work was featured among 17 contemporary African photographers in the book The Journey.
 New Positions in African Photography.
 From 2008 to 2018, these African photographers had been invited by local German cultural centres of the Goethe-Institut to attend masterclasses, curated by Simon Njami and established African photographers, such as Akinbode Akinbiyi.
+Along with other African photographers who were part of these masterclasses, a portrait of Kheir's work was published in the book The Journey - New positions in African photography.

-In the 2021 French book on 52 contemporary African artists Oh!
-AfricArt, Kheir and his photographs are featured as the only artist from Sudan.
+In the French book on 52 contemporary African artists Oh!
+AfricArt, Kheir and his photographs were featured as the only artist from Sudan.
 For their 2022 contest, World Press Photo nominated Kheir as jury member from Africa.

-In the magazine article 'Street Photography: A glimpse into Khartoum architecture and urban design', Kheir reflected on the nature of street photography:
+During the 2023 Sudan conflict, The Guardian published a feature article in their series "My best Shot" on one of Kheir's pictures of Khartoum and his personal approach to photography.
+In the 2023 group exhibition Reframing Neglect in New York, Kheir was represented with pictures of people living on the outskirts of Khartoum and suffering from "neglected tropical diseases," which include leprosy, sleeping sickness and river blindness.

+In 2024, Kheir's photograph titled "In Their Place", composed of layers of places and displaced people in war-affected Khartoum, was featured at the Africa Foto Fair and The Guardian's Art and Design gallery.